Bordesley, Birmingham

 Bordesley is an area of Birmingham, England, 1.2 mi south east of the city centre straddling the Watery Lane Middleway ring road.
 It should not be confused with nearby Bordesley Green.
 Commercial premises dominate to the west of the ring road, but much of this area is to be redeveloped.
 Blocks of residential apartments are planned and set for completion from the mid-2020s onwards.
-The largely residential area east of the ring road was renamed Bordesley Village following large scale clearance of back-to-back houses and redevelopment in the 1980s and 90s.
+The largely residential area east of the ring road was renamed Bordesley Village following large scale clearance of back-to-back houses and redevelopment in the 1980s and 1990s.
 Bordesley is the real life setting of the BBC series Peaky Blinders, and home to Birmingham City Football Club's ground, St Andrew's.

 History

 In Old English Bord's leah means 'Bord's clearing'.
 Bord may indicate 'boards' or 'planks', a place in the forest clearing where timber products could be obtained, but it is also a male personal name.
 Here, perhaps as early as the 7th century, Bord found or made a clearing in the forest to grow his crops and tend his stock.

-Historically, a hamlet and chapelry, in the parish and union of Aston, Birmingham, part of the Hemlingford hundred in the county of Warwick, adjoined the town of Birmingham.
-The hamlet was originally very small, consisting only of a few scattered dwelling-houses, such as Stratford Place, still standing at Camp Hill and the Old Crown in Deritend both of which are of timber frame-work and plaster, with projecting upper stories, although those of Stratford Place have since been under-filled in brick.
+The name shares its origin with neighbouring Balsall Heath, first recorded as Bordeshale, derived from Bord's healh meaning 'Bord's heath' or 'Bord's nook'.

+During the Middle Ages, from as early as 850, the manor was held by the ancestors of the Grindlay family.
+Following the Norman Conquest overlordship passed to the feudal barons of Dudley, but the family retained the manor as vassals for another 400 years until the mid 1500s.
 By 1226, Bordesley was held in demesne by the overlords of the other manors in Aston parish and by the second half of the 13th century it was the centre of a court leet for the neighbouring vills.
 In 1291 it was certified as containing 61 acres of demesne, with meadows in Bordesley and in Duddeston and Overton (Water Orton); there were 4 freeholders, each with a messuage and a half-yardland, and 78 others without houses holding land newly brought under cultivation, and 16 customary tenants holding 6½ yardlands; the total value was £27 12s.
 2d.
 In 1390 a settlement joined the manors of Bordesley and Haybarn, henceforward usually linked together.
 Thereafter the manor passed through the same ownership and divisions as the overlordship of the other manors in Aston parish.
-It appears to have been acquired by Sir Charles Holte by 1706, and to have descended with Aston, being in the hands of a later Sir Charles Holte in 1770.
+It appears to have been acquired by Sir Charles Holte by 1706 (see Holte Baronets), and to have descended with Aston, being in the hands of a later Sir Charles Holte in 1770.

+Bordesley was a hamlet and chapelry in the parish and union of Aston, part of the Hemlingford hundred in the county of Warwick.
+The hamlet consisted of a few scattered dwelling-houses, such as Stratford Place, still standing at Camp Hill and the Old Crown in Deritend both of which are of timber frame-work and plaster, with projecting upper stories, although those of Stratford Place have since been under-filled in brick.